ZeusWPI/TABS/README.md

 ## Kernel

 The kernel is basically [the bare bones kernel from the OSDev wiki](https://wiki.osdev.org/Bare_Bones).
 I have implemented newlines, but otherwise it's still exactly the same...

+As a more "functional" example, I've implemented day 1 of [advent of code](https://adventofcode.com/) on the [AoC branch](https://github.com/Robbe7730/RoBoot/tree/AoC).